-This was very much unlike the Mughal emperor Aurangzeb who attacked and conquered the Golconda fort in 1687, thus ending the Qutub Shahi dynasty.
-After his victory, the fort came under the Mughal empire and was ruled by the Nizams chosen by the Mughals.
+They were very different from the Mughal emperor Aurangzeb who attacked and conquered the Golconda fort in 1687, ending the Qutub Shahi dynasty.
+After his victory, the fort came under the Mughals and was ruled by the Nizams chosen by them.

-The architects of the Golconda were masters of acoustics, as seen in many other monuments in India.
-One can hear echoes of claps only in selected areas – very interesting to see the echo demonstration by the guides.
-The efficient water supply system in the fort is also very admirable.
+The architects of Golconda were masters of acoustics, as is seen in many other monuments in India.
+One can hear echoes only in selected spaces, and it’s very interesting to witness the demonstrations by the guides.
+The efficient water supply system is also very admirable.

-Bhakt Ramadas’ prison is another interesting part of the fort.
-There’s a mosque and a temple inside the fort (probably few more exist, but I saw only the Mahakali temple and the Ibrahim mosque).
-This is again evidence that the Sultans were tolerant.
-The last Qutub Shahi Sultan – Tana Shah was a popular and benevolent ruler who managed to rule for 14 years, before he was overthrown by Aurangzeb.
+The prison of the famous composer Bhakt Ramadas’ is another interesting part of the fort.
+He is said to have composed many of his famous songs here.
+There are a mosque and a temple inside the fort (probably a few more exist, but I saw only the Mahakali temple and the Ibrahim mosque).
+The last Qutub Shahi Sultan – Tana Shah, was a popular ruler who managed to rule for 14 years before he was overthrown by the despot Aurangzeb.